Individual Course Details

 (or your own venue for a minimum of 8 participants).BOOK NOW

-For further information on the measures we have implemented please click here.
+Face to face classroom sessions are set up to meet all hygiene protocols.
+For further information on the measures we have implemented please visit our Coronavirus information page.

 St John WA’s Wellbeing and Support Services Manager Donna